se4astien/BrightLight-react/README.md

 import Footer from "./Footer.js";
 ```

-## Link
+## Deploiement
-Here an exemple of the website :
+Here an exemple of the website on Netlify :

 https://travel-factor.netlify.com/